fxdgm/fxdgm/README.md

 ## Physical Background

 The system, which is solved, refers to the original work, [Overcoming the shortcomings of the Nernst–Planck model](https://doi.org/10.1039/C3CP44390F), from Wolfgang Dreyer, Clemens Guhlke and Rüdiger Müller in 2013.\
-This paper introduces a new, generalized Nernst-Planck model, which is thermodynamically consistent, as the classical Nernst-Planck model fails to predict the correct ion-concentrations close to the boundaries.
+This paper introduces a **new, generalized Nernst-Planck model, which is thermodynamically consistent**, as the classical Nernst-Planck model fails to predict the correct ion-concentrations close to the boundaries.
 The open-source package [FEniCSx](https://fenicsproject.org/) was used for the numerical implementation.

 ## Main Features